 Appleheads came about after years of selective breeding during which Siamese breeders strove to produce a longer, thinner, more angular look in their show cats.

 This eventually resulted in some serious health problems both externally, with some kittens being born with ear and eye defects, and internally, causing cardiovascular and kidney complications.

 This caused an enormous amount of concern, and a move was started by some American breeders to try and return the breed to the look of the early cats that came from Siam (now Thailand) to the West, some time in the 1880s.

 These original Thai cats had smaller ears, less angular faces, bigger bones and rounder, more muscular bodies.

-The breed today (and the modern show winner) is very long, lean, and angular.
+The breed today (and the modern show winner) is small and very long, lean, and angular.

 For example, the American or British Shorthair varieties, which have shorter, rounder faces.

-It's possible that today's Applehead Siamese cats are not, in fact, totally similar to those early Thai cats.
+So it's possible that today's applehead Siamese cats are not, in fact, totally similar to those early Thai cats.